Vegas Golden Knights re-sign goalie Adin Hill to a 2-year deal on the eve of free agency

-Adin Hill is returning to the Vegas Golden Knights after backstopping them to their first Stanley Cup title in franchise history.
+The Stanley Cup champions ponied up to keep the goaltender who backstopped them to their first title, and a handful of NHL teams shed salary to prepare for free agency.

-The Golden Knights re-signed their playoff hero goaltender Friday to a $9.8 million, two-year deal that carries an annual salary cap hit of $4.9 million through 2025.
+The Vegas Golden Knights re-signed playoff hero goalie Adin Hill on Friday to a $9.8 million, two-year deal that carries an annual salary cap hit of $4.9 million through 2025.
 Hill is the second contributor to the Cup run to get a new deal in Vegas after Ivan Barbashev signed a $25 million, five-year contract earlier in the week.

 Hill won 11 of his 14 starts after stepping into the crease as an injury replacement for Laurent Brossoit midway through the second round.
 The 27-year-old journeyman — who had not played in the NHL playoffs before — led all goalies with a .932 save percentage and two shutouts.

-Elsewhere around the league, a handful of teams spent the eve of free agency clearing cap space with big-money buyouts.
+Other teams were busy offloading players on the eve of the start of free agency with some big-money buyouts.

 The Nashville Predators led the way by buying out Matt Duchene.
 The 32-year-old center had three years left on his deal at an annual cap hit of $8 million.